ticketmaster/react-native-ticketmaster-ignite/docs/v4-guide.md

 Accounts and Retail SDK modules have been renamed:

-AccountsSDK -> AccountsSdk
+`AccountsSDK` -> `AccountsSdk`
-RetailSDK -> RetailSdk
+`RetailSDK` -> `RetailSdk`

 ```typescript
 import { AccountsSdk, RetailSdk } from 'react-native-ticketmaster-ignite';
 ```

-It is advisable you use auth methods from useIgnite hook instead of the AccountsSdk module directly for automatic state updates and simple use within dep arrays.
+It is advisable you use auth methods from the `useIgnite` hook instead of the `AccountsSdk` module directly for automatic state updates and

 ## eventHeaderType

-The info icon in the Purchase navigation header for Android is no longer configurable. `EVENT_INFO` and `EVENT_INFO_SHARE` will not affect it and the button shows up within the WebView of the EDP page itself on the suitable pages.
+The info icon in the Purchase SDK navigation header for Android is no longer configurable. `EVENT_INFO` and `EVENT_INFO_SHARE` will not affect it and the button shows up within the WebView of the EDP page itself on the suitable pages.